Explainer: Is there any merit to Congresswoman Spartz' accusations against Zelensky's chief of staff?

 In this regard, Spartz mentions one other official: Oleh Tatarov, a deputy of Yermak.
 Ukrainians know the name well.

-In her July 9 statement, she said that Yermak was allegedly "purposely delaying through Deputy Oleg Tatarov the appointment of an independent anti-corruption prosecutor.'
+In her July 9 statement, she said that Yermak was allegedly "purposely delaying through Deputy Oleh Tatarov the appointment of an independent anti-corruption prosecutor.'

+Read More: Investigators destroy case files linked to pro-Kremlin politicians amid Russian invasion

 And in her July 8 letter to Biden, Spartz wrote that “Yermak appointed Oleh Tatarov as his deputy for law enforcement to combat corruption who instead, as you well know, has been delaying the appointment of an independent anti-corruption prosecutor for over a year, rendering the Specialized Anti-Corruption Prosecutor’s Office and the National Anti-Corruption Bureau (NABU) dysfunctional.”